 Learning outcomes are a necessary part of any unit outline.
 A learning outcome is a clear statement of what a learner is expected to be ready to do, know about, and/or value at the completion of a unit of study, and how well they must be expected to achieve those outcomes.
 It states each the substance of learning and how its attainment is to be demonstrated.

 Learning outcomes not only serve the aim of directing the content and style of a unit of study, they kind the basis of assessment and are linked to the larger outcomes of learning set by the University within the form of generic and/or course/discipline-specific graduate attributes.
 Because of their clear linkage to assessment, students can achieve educational outcomes to differing degrees.

 STD: 2 Adhyayan Nishpatti

 For teaching staff: It informs the content of teaching the teaching strategies you will use the types of learning activities/tasks you set for your student’s appropriate assessment tasks course analysis.
-For students:-The set of Adhyayan Nishpatti provides them with a solid framework to guide their studies and assist them to arrange for their assessment a point of articulation with graduate attributes at course & university (i.e. generic) level.
+For a students:-The set of Adhyayan Nishpatti provides them with a solid framework to guide their studies and assist them to arrange for their assessment a point of articulation with graduate attributes at the course & university (i.e. generic) level.

 From this, effective learning outcomes statements should: identify necessary learning needs (the ‘content’ of learning – to vary and type of data, skills and values required) use clear language, intelligible by students and alternative potential clients link to the generic and/or course graduate attributes be achievable and assessable, and relate to explicit statements of achievement (e.g. level of understanding required)